Perpetuum Mobile (PM) / Artists at Risk (AR)

 Currently, Ivor Stodolsky’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
 PM develops larger-scale thematic projects and platforms that come to encompass exhibitions, conferences, workshops, residencies, publications and films relating art, politics and philosophy.
 Recently, a new collective residency programme included commissioning a film project from the widely known Russian collective Chto Delat?/What is to be Done?.
 Recent curatorial publications include The Square (a newspaper), video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.

-Perpetuum Mobile established the Artist at Risk (AR) is a network-institution providing residencies for threatened art-practitioners initiated by PM in 2013.
+Perpetuum Mobile (PM) established the Artist at Risk (AR) is a network-institution providing residencies for threatened art-practitioners initiated by PM in 2013.
 The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk has secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
 In 2017, AR launched new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; at Saari Residence in Mynamäki, Finland; and Wysing Art Centre, near Cambridge, UK.
-AR-residencies in Rome, Abidjan, Tunis, Barcelona and a total of 12 different localities are being developed further.
+AR-residencies in Rome, Abidjan, Tunis, Barcelona and a total of 12 different localities are being developed.
 In 2016, PM’s Artist at Risk (AR) platform was honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.
 It received the Finnish State Thematic Prize in 2017.

 Image already added